 Recently Adopted Accounting Standards

-In December 2023, the FASB issued ASU 2023-09: Income Taxes (Topic 740) – Improvements to Income Tax Disclosures.
-The new guidance requires additional disclosures relating to the tax rate reconciliation and the income taxes paid information.
-The guidance is effective for fiscal years beginning after December 15, 2024.
-The Company adopted the update in 2025 on a prospective basis, resulting in expanded disclosures in Note 12, Income Taxes.
+In November 2023, the FASB issued ASU 2023-07: Segment Reporting (Topic 280) – Improvements to Reportable Segment Disclosures.
+The new guidance requires additional disclosures around significant segment expenses and the chief operating decision maker (“CODM”).
+The guidance is effective for fiscal years beginning after December 15, 2023 and interim periods with fiscal years beginning after December 15, 2024.
+The Company adopted the update in 2024 on a retrospective basis, resulting in expanded disclosures around the significant segment expenses and the CODM's assessment of performance in Note 16, Segments.

 Accounting Standards Issued but Not Yet Adopted